 Children / young people are encouraged to tell staff, teaching or non-teaching, of any incident of bullying relating to themselves or other children/young people.
-Individual class teachers will use a variety of ways to ensure that children/young people have the opportunities to raise such issues, if necessary, confidentially.
+Individual class teachers will use a variety of ways to ensure that children/young people can raise such issues, if necessary, confidentially.